amperity/amperity-docs/amperity_amp360/source/destination_zendesk.rst

 .. sendto-zendesk-start

-Amperity may be configured to create or update user records in Zendesk by using the Zendesk Users API to |ext_zendesk_rest_api_create_or_update_users|.
+Amperity may be configured to create or update user records in Zendesk by using the Zendesk Users API to `create or update users <https://developer.zendesk.com/api-reference/ticketing/users/users/#create-or-update-many-users>`__ |ext_link|.
 Use this connector to deliver a better customer support experience by pre-populating Zendesk user records with customer records from Amperity, including:

 * Order history
 * Loyalty status